 - looked after, subject to a care order ;

 - accommodated by the local authority under Section 20 of the Children Act 1989 at the request of the child or parent where no other person is able to provide suitable accommodation and care.

-You can contact one of our area offices or your nearest Neighbourhood Office.
+You can contact your nearest Neighbourhood Office.

 If you want more information about care planning and statutory reviews contact: